 Formal open records requests must be in writing and include:

 When making a formal CORA request, there may be fees attached for a paper copy of any public county record.
-To see the fees as pursuant to the Colorado Open Records laws, please see our county policy on open records on the County Manager's Policy and Procedures page.
-Scroll down toward the bottom of the page, within the County Operations section, for the "Open Records Policy" document.
+To see the fees as pursuant to the Colorado Open Records laws, please see our county policy on open records on the County Manager's Policy and Procedures, County Administration & Operations page.
+Look for the Public Information section, for the "Open Records Policy" document.